jennomics/WorkflowPaper/Data Submission.md

 First, create the .agp file
 In the terminal, navigate to the directory containing your scaffolds file

-Run the fasta2agp.pl script included with A5 on the scaffold file outputted from the A5 assembly "my\_scaffolds.fasta".
+Run the fasta2agp.pl script included with A5 on the scaffold file output by the A5 assembly "my\_scaffolds.fasta".
 Syntax is:

     perl fasta2agp.pl my_scaffolds.fasta > my_scaffolds.agp